aws-samples/step-functions-workflows-collection/distributed-map-montecarlo/README.md

    ```
    cd distributed-map-montecarlo-financial
    ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the workflow as specified in the template.yaml file:
+1. From the command line, use AWS SAM to build and deploy the AWS resources for the workflow as specified in the template.yaml file:
    ```
+   sam build
    sam deploy --guided
    ```
 1. During the prompts: